1. You’re trying to pay for everything with a credit card.

-Pay attention on the bullet holes all over the historical buildings.
-Notice how there’s several new buildings in a city with over 700 years of history.
+Pay attention to the bullet holes all over the historical buildings.
+Notice how there are several new buildings in a city with over 700 years of history.
 (That’s because of war, guys!
 War.)
 See all the parks we have?
 Those were actually extensively bombed areas.
 Berlin usually built parks over them because houses were too expensive.
 Berlin’s motto is ‘poor but pretty.’

 3. You’re pleasantly surprised by the nightlife.